Direct and Indirect horizontal hot water cylinders can be

 The hot water draw-off is usually on

-the top of the vessel at the opposite end to the cold feed.
+the top of the vessel at the opposite end to the cold water inlet.

-The cylinder cannot just lay on the floor, it requires support.
+The cylinder cannot just lay on it's side on the floor, it requires support.
 For this

-reason, all horizontal cylinders are supplied with a steel cradle.
+reason, horizontal cylinders can be supplied with a steel cradle.
 The

-cradle offers support and stops the cylinder from moving - a full cylinder
+cradle also stops the cylinder from moving - a full cylinder

 the surface upon which it is supported, so remember to factor this into any